matejur/dynamic_mast3r/README.md

 ## Evaluation

-This model is not evaluated on its own, check TODO
+This model is not evaluated on its own, check the main repository https://github.com/matejur/point-tracking-master-thesis.

 ## Acknowledgement